cloudfoundry/docs-buildpacks/ruby/ruby-tips.html.md

 There are two ways to create a manifest.
 You can manually create the file and save it in the application's root directory before you deploy the application for the first time.
-If you do not manually create the manifest file, cf will prompt you to supply deployment settings when you first push the application, and will create and save the manifest file for you, with the settings you specified interactively.
+If you do not manually create the manifest file, the cf CLI will prompt you to supply deployment settings when you first push the application, and will create and save the manifest file for you, with the settings you specified interactively.
 For more information about application manifests, and supported attributes, see